The Best 10 Public Hospitals in Kenya

 1. Kenyatta National Hospital

-Kenyatta hospital is arguably one of the oldest hospitals in Kenya, founded in 1901.
-It is a free public hospital in Kenya that offers numerous services.
 The hospital was named after King George VI of England.
 After independence, the hospital was renamed after the founding father, Mzee Jomo Kenyatta.
-Currently, the hospital is the largest teaching and referral hospital in the country.
+The hospital is the largest teaching and referral hospital in the country.
 Today, the hospital has a:

 • 22 outpatient clinics